padjal/db-course/hw7/README.md

 # HW7 - Olympic games
 While completing this homework, I encountered several problems, which I believe would be beneficial to be discussed.

+## Db configuration
+In order to test this project in your local environment, you need to configure the db.
+First, you need a running Postgre instance

 ## Migrations
 Migrations turned out to be the hardest part, but I finally managed to wrap my head around them.
 Here's the result: